About Nesta

 A key part of Nesta’s strategy for our fairer start mission is to improve outcomes for disadvantaged children by building parenting capabilities and specifically improving the quality of parent-child interactions to support children’s early development.
 Our work involves supporting the design, implementation and scale-up of effective parenting interventions.

-In previous design-led research with practitioners and parents from disadvantaged areas in Stockport, York and Leeds (A Fairer Start Local Attendance Project, April-August 2022), we found a key insight.
+In previous design-led research with practitioners and parents from disadvantaged areas in Stockport, York and Leeds (Fairer Start Local attendance project, April-August 2022), we found a key insight.
 Discussions at workshops with parents and practitioners revealed that there were often challenges with parents being motivated to engage with the parenting support that was on offer.
 Through our design-led research, we identified an emerging group of parents we named ‘Generation Archetype’.
 This group of parents was characterised by low geographical mobility and intergenerational disadvantage.
 These parents also had low motivation to engage in local parent and child support services, such as stay and play groups, baby massage groups, etc. We also learned that due to these parents’ daily struggles and challenges, they were not always prioritising the types of interactions their children need for healthy brain development (such as conversation, playing, singing, reading, etc.).

 Impact goal